-As a result of implementing sensemetrics’ platform during the Oroville Dam Spillway repair efforts, California DWR and emergency response partners had access to real-time sensor data (graphs, reports, maps, alerts, etc.) and was fully configured within three (3) days rather than the budgeted three (3) weeks.
+As a result of implementing the sensemetrics platform during the Oroville Dam Spillway repair efforts, California DWR and emergency response partners had access to real-time sensor data, including graphs, reports, maps, and real-time alerts, and was fully configured within three (3) days rather than the budgeted three (3) weeks.
 In addition, optimized system design resulted in hardware and installation cost savings of over $200,000.

 sensemetrics’ scalable monitoring platform elastically responds to daily monitoring needs while supporting future design plans and objectives.
 As a result, DWR has initiated a long-term contract with sensemetrics, covering total dam condition monitoring which provides real-time information for informed decision making.